 After the trials, Mercy was said to have given birth to an illegitimate child.
 Long after the trials, when folk discussed the afflicted girls, Mercy would be used as an example to discredit them and suggest they were nothing more than trollops looking for attention.

 Elizabeth “Betty” Parris (1682-1760) – The first person in Salem to claim illness due to being “bewitched”, Betty was born on November 28, 1682, to Salem Village Minister Samuel Parris and his wife Elizabeth.
-During the winter of 1691, Elizabeth Parris and her cousin, Abigail Williams, began to undertake experiments in fortune telling, mostly focusing on their future social status and potential husbands.
+During the winter of 1691, Elizabeth Parris and her cousin, Abigail Williams, began to undertake experiments in fortune-telling, mostly focusing on their future social status and potential husbands.
 They were quick to share their game with other young girls in the area, even though the practice of fortune-telling, was regarded as demonic activity.
 By January 1692, Nine-year-old Betty appeared to be consumed with a secret preoccupation and was forgetting errands and unable to concentrate.
 She then began to act in strange ways, barking like a dog when her father would rebuke her, screaming wildly when she heard the “Our Father” prayer and once hurled a Bible across the room.
-After these episodes, she sobbed distractedly and spoke of being damned, perhaps because of her practice of “fortune telling.”
+After these episodes, she sobbed distractedly and spoke of being damned, perhaps because of her practice of “fortune-telling.”
 The Reverend Samuel Parris believed that prayer could cure her odd behavior, but his efforts were ineffective.
 In fact, her actions got worse.
 Soon, she was contorting her body into odd postures, consistently spouting foolish and ridiculous speeches, and generally having fits.